 - Exceptional level of professionalism in managing relationships and interactions in multiple settings

 Salary & Benefits

-This position is a full-time, exempt position, and the salary is competitive with comparable nonprofit positions and is commensurate with experience.
-Abby’s House offers a comprehensive benefits package, including 4 weeks of annual vacation time, holidays, sick time, health insurance, short term and long term disability insurance, life insurance and employer-paid parking.
+This position is part-time (28-30 hours) and exempt under FLSA.
+Salary is competitive with comparable nonprofit organizations, and is commensurate with qualifications and experience.
+Abby’s House offers a comprehensive benefits package for part-time, exempt staff, including 4 weeks of annual vacation time, holidays, sick time, short term and long-term disability insurance, life insurance and employer-paid parking.
 Abby’s House is an equal opportunity employer, and in keeping with our values, is committed to diversity and inclusion at all levels of the organization.

 If you are interested in applying for this position, please send a resume and cover letter to .
-Applications will be reviewed on a rolling basis.
-We will accept applications until the position is filled.
-Please apply as soon as possible.
+Only applications with a cover letter and resume will be reviewed.
+Applications will be reviewed initially in mid-June and ongoing on a rolling basis thereafter.
+The anticipated start date is July or August, and we will accept applications until the position is filled.

 Updated and Reposted: February 14, 2020